 (This is the first in a series of articles on the perils of added sugar.
 Be sure to check out the second article, “Fighting Sugar Cravings with Plant-Based Nutrition”).

-In fact, soft drinks are the source of 33 percent of the sugar consumed in the United States, the highest single food source, followed by added table sugar, baked goods, and yes, fruit drinks.
-Energy drinks and sports drinks, while they may be marketed as healthy, also often contain very large amounts of sugar.
+In fact, soft drinks are the source of 33 percent of the sugar consumed in the United States, the highest single food source, followed by added table sugar, baked goods, and, yes, fruit drinks.
+While they may be marketed as healthy, energy and sports drinks also often contain very large amounts of sugar.

-But it’s not just sugary beverages that plant-based eaters need to be concerned about.
+But it’s not just sugary beverages that plant-based eaters should be concerned about.
 Added sugars are everywhere in our modern, Western diet – another reason to stick with whole, unprocessed foods.
 Many so-called healthy foods, such as flavored yogurt and breakfast cereals, contain significant amounts of sugar.

-Even savory foods such as store-bought pasta sauce, soups, and bread, for instance, are likely to have added sugar in amounts that may surprise you.
+For instance, savory foods such as store-bought pasta sauce, soups, and bread are likely to have added sugar in amounts that may surprise you.
 Be sure to read food labels carefully when purchasing processed foods.

 In the second part of this article, we’ll take a good, hard look at the science behind so-called natural sugars such as honey, agave, maple syrup, and brown rice syrup, among others, to see if they offer any health advantages over sugar and corn syrup.
 We’ll also look at the sugars contained in whole foods such as fruits and vegetables and how those affect our bodies differently than added sugars.